 We are engaged in various efforts to improve our customers’ experience in our restaurants.
 In particular, in partnership with McDonald’s, we have invested in Experience of the Future (“EOTF”), which focuses on restaurant modernization and technology and digital engagement in order to transform the restaurant experience.
 As we convert restaurants to EOTF, we are placing renewed emphasis on improving our service model and strengthening relationships with customers, in part through digital channels and loyalty initiatives and payment systems.

-We have also started a digital transformation with the goal of increasing our engagement with our customers and using data in order to improve our decision-making.
-As a result of the COVID-19 pandemic, we have accelerated our digital transformation plans to better serve our customers.
-In order to accomplish this goal, we are making structural changes in our IT, including creating a “digital factory”, which we call ADvance, to facilitate collaboration across groups within Arcos Dorados and adopting agile methodologies and principles to aid different groups in transforming products and services and the customer experience, or in otherwise achieving a specific business objective.
-We may not fully realize the intended benefits of these significant investments, or these initiatives may not be well executed, and therefore our business results may suffer.
+We have also started a digital transformation with the goal of increasing our engagement with our customers, including the release of our own mobile application for “couponing”, delivery and order taking, and using data in order to improve our decision-making.
+We accelerated our digital transformation plans to better serve our customers.
+In order to accomplish this goal, we made structural changes in our IT and data systems, including creating a “digital factory,” which we call ADvance, to facilitate collaboration across groups within Arcos Dorados and adopting agile methodologies and principles to aid different groups in transforming products and services and the customer experience, or in otherwise achieving a specific business objective.
+We may not fully realize the intended benefits of these significant investments, or we might not find or retain the right talent to operate the new digital tools, or these initiatives may not be well executed, and therefore our business results may suffer.

-In addition, incidents of health pandemics, food-borne illnesses or food tampering could reduce sales in our restaurants.
-Widespread illnesses such as avian influenza, the H1N1 influenza virus, e-coli, bovine spongiform encephalopathy (or “mad cow” disease), hepatitis A or salmonella could cause customers to avoid meat or fish products.
+Food- or beverage-borne illnesses, such as those caused by e. coli, listeria, salmonella, cyclospora and trichinosis, and food safety issues, such as contamination or tampering, are risks that could affect our industry and could impact our restaurants.
+Widespread illnesses such as avian influenza, the H1N1 influenza virus, e-coli, bovine spongiform encephalopathy, hepatitis A or salmonella could cause customers to avoid meat or fish products.
 Furthermore, our reliance on third-party food suppliers and distributors increases the risk of food-borne illness incidents being caused by third-party food suppliers and distributors who operate outside of our control and/or multiple locations being affected rather than a single restaurant.
-In addition, recurrent events in our region related to Dengue, Yellow Fever and Zika viruses, as well as the COVID-19 outbreak in 2020, have resulted in heightened health concerns in the region, which could reduce the visits to our restaurants if these cases are not controlled.

-Food safety events involving McDonald’s outside of Latin America or other well-known QSR chains could negatively impact our business industry.
+Additionally, food safety events involving McDonald’s outside of Latin America or other well-known QSR chains could negatively impact our business industry.
 Another extended issue in our region is the use of social media to post complaints against the QSR segment and the use of mobile phones to capture any deviation in our processes, products or facilities.
-Media reports of health pandemics, such as the COVID-19 outbreak, or food-borne illnesses found in the general public or in any QSR could dramatically affect restaurant sales in one or several countries in which we operate, or could force us to temporarily close an undetermined number of restaurants.
+Media reports of pandemics or food-borne illnesses found in the general public or in any QSR could dramatically affect restaurant sales in one or several countries in which we operate, or could force us to temporarily close an undetermined number of restaurants.
 As a restaurant company, we depend on consumer confidence in the quality and safety of our food.
 Any illness or death related to food that we serve could substantially harm our operations.
-While we maintain extremely high standards for the quality of our food products and dedicate substantial resources to ensure that these standards are met and well communicated publicly the spread of these illnesses is often beyond our control and we cannot assure you that new illnesses resistant to any precautions we may take will not develop in the future.
+While we maintain extremely high standards for the quality and safety of our food products and dedicate substantial resources to ensure that these standards are met and well communicated publicly, the spread of these illnesses is often beyond our control and we cannot assure you that new illnesses resistant to any precautions we may take will not develop in the future.

-In addition, our industry has long been subject to the threat of food tampering by suppliers, employees or customers, such as the addition of foreign objects to the food that we sell.
+Furthermore, our industry has long been subject to the threat of food tampering by suppliers, employees or customers, such as the addition of foreign objects to the food that we sell.
+Furthermore, the increase in sales through our delivery channel also represents an increased risk of food tampering because we do not have control of the food once it leaves our restaurants.
 Reports, whether true or not, of injuries caused by food tampering have in the past negatively affected the reputations of QSR chains and could affect us in the future.
+While we require that suppliers maintain procedures and practices to ensure food safety and quality requirements, we cannot guarantee that suppliers will not breach their requirement to uphold our safety measures and standards or timely detection.
 Instances of food tampering, even those occurring solely at competitor restaurants, could, by causing negative publicity about the restaurant industry, adversely affect our sales on a local, regional, national or systemwide basis.
 A decrease in customer traffic as a result of public health concerns or negative publicity could materially affect our business, results of operations and financial condition.

 Restrictions on promotions and advertisements directed at families with children and regulations regarding the nutritional content of children’s meals may harm McDonald’s brand image and our results of operations.